victor-dp/robosat_geoc/README.md

 -----------------
 - <a href="https://github.com/mapbox/robosat">Historical MapBox RoboSat github directory (not active anymore)</a>
 - <a href="https://github.com/chrieke/awesome-satellite-imagery-datasets">Christoph Rieke's Awesome Satellite Imagery Datasets</a>
-- <a href="https://github.com/mrgloom/awesome-semantic-segmentation">Mr Gloom's Awesome Semantic Segmentation</a>

 Bibliography:
 -------------

-- <a href="https://arxiv.org/abs/1705.08790">The Lovász-Softmax loss: A tractable surrogate for the optimization of the IoU measure in neural networks</a>
 - <a href="https://arxiv.org/abs/1505.04597">U-Net: Convolutional Networks for Biomedical Image Segmentation</a>
 - <a href="https://arxiv.org/abs/1512.03385">Deep Residual Learning for Image Recognition</a>
 - <a href="https://arxiv.org/pdf/1804.08024.pdf">Angiodysplasia Detection and Localization Using Deep Convolutional Neural Networks</a>
 - <a href="https://arxiv.org/abs/1806.00844">TernausNetV2: Fully Convolutional Network for Instance Segmentation</a>
+- <a href="https://arxiv.org/abs/1705.08790">The Lovász-Softmax loss: A tractable surrogate for the optimization of the IoU measure in neural networks</a>
 - <a href="https://hal.archives-ouvertes.fr/hal-01523573/document">Joint Learning from Earth Observation and OpenStreetMap Data to Get Faster Better Semantic Maps</a>
 - <a href="https://arxiv.org/abs/1809.06839">Albumentations: fast and flexible image augmentations</a>